Cessna 172 Flying

 • Above 14,000 ft.
 MSL: 265 KIAS.

-These speeds may be lowered for specific holds and if so will be noted on the appropriate chart.
+These holding speeds may be lowered for specific holds and if so will be noted on the appropriate chart.

-Pilots approaching a planned holding fix at a higher speed must begin slowing to be below the maximum speed three minutes prior to the fix.
-Note that US speeds differ from speeds established by ICAO which are used by almost all other countries.
+Pilots approaching a planned holding fix at a higher hold speed must begin slowing to be below the max holding speed three minutes prior to the fix.

 Holding Pattern Timing